aurelienpierreeng/ansel-doc/content/preferences-settings/darkroom.md

 : - _glide_: gradually hide individual buttons as needed
 : (default _always_)

-show mask indicator in module headers
-: If enabled, an icon will be shown in the header of any processing modules that have a [mask](../views/darkroom/masking-and-blending/masks/_index.md) applied (default on).

 prompt for name on addition of new instance
-: If enabled, when creating a new instance of a processing module, a prompt will be immediately displayed allowing you to set a name for the new instance (default off).
+: If enabled, when creating a new instance of a processing module, a prompt will be immediately displayed allowing you to set a name for the new instance (default on).